BenDoan/Infinite-Campus-Grade-Scraper/readme.md

 INSTALL
 =======
-* Remove the underscores from _config.py and _data.csv
-* Fill in the required fields in config.py
+* Remove the underscore from "_config.py" and fill in the required data
 * Install the "mechanize" and "BeautifulSoup" python modules

 Caveats